Amazing Green Tea Health Benefits

 Improves brain function

-Research studies have shown drinking Green tea can improve the working-memory center of the brain called the prefrontal cortex.
+Research studies have shown that drinking Green tea can improve the brain’s working memory center, the prefrontal cortex.
 It can block the formation of plaques in the brain and reduce the risk of Alzheimer’s, dementia, and mild cognitive impairment (MCI).

 A research study demonstrates EGCG improves the antioxidant system, learning, and memory function in rats with Alzheimer’s.